-What is more central to the notion of "algorithm"?: All of parts 1-3 in our informal characterization in $\S 4$ ("To G, do P"), or just parts 1-2, i.e., without the bracketed goals (just "Do P")?
+What is more central to the notion of "algorithm": all of parts 1-3 in our informal characterization in §4 ("To G, do P"), or just parts 1-2, i.e., without the bracketed goals (just "Do P")?
 Is the algorithm the narrow, non-teleological, "purposeless" (or non-purposed) entity?
 Or is the algorithm the wide, intentional, teleological (i.e., goal-directed) entity?
-On the narrow view, the wargame and chess algorithms are just one algorithm, the hollandaise-sauce recipe does work on the Moon (its computer program might be logically verifiable even if it fails to make hollandaise sauce), and the "two" GCD programs are also just one algorithm that does its thing correctly (but only we base-10 folks can use it to compute GCDs).
-On the wide view, the wargame and chess programs are two, distinct algorithms, the hollandaise-sauce recipe fails on the Moon (despite the fact that the program might have been verified-shades of the Fetzer controversy that we will discuss in §7!), and the Scheme program when fed base-13 numerals is doing something wrong (in particular, its "remainder" subroutine is incorrect).41
+On the narrow view, the wargame and chess algorithms are just one algorithm, the hollandaise-sauce recipe does work on the Moon (its computer program might be logically verifiable even if it fails to make hollandaise sauce), and Rescorla's "two" GCD programs are also just one algorithm that does its thing correctly (but only we base-10 folks can use it to compute GCDs).
+On the wide view, the wargame and chess programs are two, distinct algorithms, the hollandaise-sauce recipe fails on the Moon (despite the fact that the program might have been verified-shades of the Fetzer controversy that we will discuss in §7.1!), and the Scheme program when fed base-13 numerals is doing something wrong (in particular, its "remainder" subroutine is incorrect).34

 These examples suggest that the wide, goal-directed nature of algorithms teleologically conceived is due to the interpretation of their input and output.
-As Shagrir & Bechtel put it, Marr's "algorithmic level... is directed to the inner working of the mechanism....
-The computational level looks outside, to identifying the function computed and relating it to the environment in which the mechanism operates" [Shagrir and Bechtel, 2015, $\S 2.3$].
+As [Shagrir and Bechtel, 2015, $\S2.3$] put it, Marr's "algorithmic level... is directed to the inner working of the mechanism....
+The computational level looks outside, to identifying the function computed and relating it to the environment in which the mechanism operates".

-There is a way to combine these insights: Hill's formulation of the teleological or intentional nature of algorithms had two parts, a teleological "preface" specifying the task to be accomplished, and a statment of the algorithm that accomplishes it.
+We can combine these insights: Hill's formulation of the teleological or intentional nature of algorithms had two parts, a teleological "preface" specifying the task to be accomplished, and a statement of the algorithm that accomplishes it.
 One way to clarify the nature of Marr's "computational" level is to split it into its "why" and its "what" parts.
 The "why" part is the task to be accomplished.
 The "what" part can be expressed "computationally" (I would say "functionally") as a mathematical function (possibly, but not necessarily, expressed in "why" terminology), but it can also be expressed algorithmically.
 Finally, the algorithm can be implemented.
 So, we can distinguish the following four Marr-like levels of analysis:

-"Computational"-What Level

-Do $$f(i) = o$$
+"Computational"-What Level: Do f(i) = o

-"Computational"-Why Level

-To accomplish G, do f(i) = o
+"Computational"-Why Level: To G, do f(i) = o

-Algorithmic Level

-To accomplish G, do $A_f(i) = o$
+Algorithmic Level: To G, do $A_f(i) = o$

-Implementation Level

-To accomplish G, do $I(A_f)(i) = o$
+Implementation Level: To G, do $I{A_f}(i) = o$